drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

     * Method: Information gain ratio
     * Output: the dictionary (unseen but relevant QA -AT terms) (Data item 4).

-  - 3.5 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.
+  - Step 3.5 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.
     * Step execution and Feature selection and Machine learning methods are same to Step 2.
     * Input: Data item 8.
     * Output: results of experiment (Data item 6).